pinto-andre/pinto-andre/README.md

 ## 💻 Ongoing Projects:
-- Taking care of exercism learning track in Python;
+- Taking care of exercism learning track in Python, JavaScript, TypeScript and C#;
-- Deciding between crypto & stock tracker, or anime and manga.
+- Making a toilets project and a games project!

 ## 💻 Projects: